MaximilianPfitzenmaier/MaximilianPfitzenmaier/README.md

 # 💫 About Me:
 Hello There 👋,

-I'm Maximilian, a 29-year-old Frontend Developer from Germany.
-I pour my heart into crafting dynamic web experiences, infusing love into the code.
-My expertise lies in Javascript, React, Docker, and PHP, with a particular fondness for the artistry of WordPress development.
+I'm Maximilian, a 29-year-old Frontend Developer hailing from Germany.
+I put my heart into creating vibrant web experiences, adding a touch of love to the code.
+I specialize in Javascript and PHP, with a soft spot for the artistry of WordPress development.
+I also enjoy tinkering with React and Docker.
+Feel free to explore my public repositories!

 ---